These pictures are of Candy who is our

 That is a lot of heart break.

 The picture on the left was taken when Candy was a year old.
-The right
+The right is at about 18 months.

 We are letting her coat grow out a little bit for scissor practice.